-Safa British School is a well-established Primary-only school which opened, originally in the Al Safa school area, in 2004.
-In 2012, it relocated to a much larger site close to Safa Park.
-It is a sister school to the KHDA "Very Good"-rated Safa Community School which opened two years later, in 2014, and to which Primary students have access for Secondary school.
+Safa British School is a well-established Primary-only school which opened in 2004.
+It is a sister school to the KHDA "Very Good"-rated Safa Community School which opened in 2014.
 In a new development, SBS relocated to a brand new campus in Jumeirah and expanded to Secondary for the 2020-21 academic year.
 Safa British School has just been awarded a Very Good rating by the KHDA, in time for the opening of its new campus and Secondary school - the timing could not be better!

 There is a very personal and direct interest and commitment, which is extremely unusual in our experience of Dubai schools.
 This is absolutely not 'Big Business', where the ROI is the core interest of the owners.